Nebraska School Activities Association: Year Round

+Other Activities

-Unified Sports®
+Unified Sports

 In coordination with the Special Olympics, The NSAA developed a set of activities which allow students with and without intellectual disabilities to participate together in a shared competition.
-Currently, the NSAA offers two Unified Sports®; Unified Bowling and Unified Track and Field.
+Currently, the NSAA offers two Unified Sports; Unified Bowling and Unified Track and Field.

 Non-Sponsored Activities

 Due to Title IX restrictions, limited participation of schools, or other reasons; certain activities are not sponsored by the NSAA, but, though external organizations, high school level competition is provided to Nebraskan high schools.
 Some of these activities include Cheer and Dance, Ice Hockey, and Trap Shooting.
 Often, schools organize non-sponsored activities as clubs, as a way to keep school affiliation regulated.